lovebrew/bundler-old/README.md

 ## Installation
 The easiest way to "install" LÖVEBrew is from the [releases page](https://github.com/TurtleP/lovebrew/releases).
 Download the respective platform's release and put it in the following directory for your operating system:

-- Windows: `%appdata%/.lovebrew/bin`
+- Windows: `%APPDATA%/lovebrew/bin`
-  - Create this directory and add it to your PATH!
+  - Create this directory and add it to your PATH
-- Linux: `/usr/bin`
+- macOS/Linux: `~/bin` or `/usr/local/bin`
-- macOS: TBD
+  - Should be automatically added to PATH after a reboot

 ## Building a Project
 LÖVEBrew will look for the LÖVE Potion ELF binaries by default in the OS configuration directory.
-They must be named accordingly as `3DS.elf` or `Switch.elf`, depending on the build targets.
+They must be named accordingly as `3ds.elf` or `switch.elf`, depending on the build targets.
 However, you *can* override this setting inside the config file and it will search relative to the project's root.
 The config directory is at the following locations:

-- Windows: `%appdata%/.lovebrew`
+- Windows: `%APPDATA%/lovebrew`
-- Linux and macOS: `~/.config/.lovebrew`
+- macOS/Linux: `~/.config/lovebrew`

 ## Options
 ```